Desperation grows among Palestinians trapped with little aid as Israel battles Hamas in Gaza

 United Nations officials say there are no safe places in Gaza nearly a week after Israel widened its offensive into the southern half of the territory.
 Heavy fighting in and around the city of Khan Younis has displaced tens of thousands of people and cut most of Gaza off from aid deliveries.
 More than 80% of the territory's population has already fled their homes.

 Two months into the war, the grinding offensive has triggered renewed international alarm.
-U.N Secretary-General Antonio Guterres used a rarely exercised power to warn the Security Council of an impending "humanitarian catastrophe" in Gaza and urged members to demand a cease-fire.
+U.N Secretary-General Antonio Guterres used a rarely exercised power to warn the Security Council of an impending "humanitarian catastrophe" in Gaza.
+Arab and Islamic nations called for a vote Friday on a draft Council resolution demanding a humanitarian cease-fire.

 The United States, Israel's closest ally, appears likely to block any U.N. effort to halt the fighting.
 Still, U.S. concern over the devastation was growing.
 Before the southern offensive, U.S. officials told Israel it must limit civilian deaths and displacement, saying too many Palestinians were killed when it obliterated much of Gaza City and the north.